NebulousLabs/Sia/doc/api/Wallet.md

 Function: Send siacoins to a set of addresses.
 The outputs are arbitrarily selected from addresses in the wallet.
 Each address is paired with an amount;
 the number of amounts must match the number of addresses.
+The number of pairs should not exceed 250; this may result in a transaction too large to fit in the transaction pool.

 ###### Query String Parameters
 ```